LukasMurdock/LukasMurdock.github.io/_posts/2020-09-21-managing-a-remote-team.md

 > One misconception about highly successful cultures is that they are happy, lighthearted places.
 This is mostly not the case.
 They are energized and engaged, but at their core their members are oriented less around achieving happiness than around solving hard problems together.
 This task involves many moments of high-candor feedback, uncomfortable truth-telling, when they confront the gap between where the group is, and where it ought to be.

+## Flip meetings

+1. Meeting time should be reserved for meaningful interaction, not conveying information.
+2. No one should feel obliged to attend a meeting where their active participation isn’t needed.
+3. Meetings should be limited to fewer than eight people — the upper limit beyond which meaningful participation falls off and people become more guarded and less candid.
+Five or fewer is even better.
+4. Outcomes should always be documented afterward for people who couldn’t or didn’t need to attend.

 ## The Basecamp Guide to Internal Communication
 The following is a paraphrased and quoted section from [The Basecamp Guide to Internal Communication](https://basecamp.com/guides/how-we-communicate).